clementchadebec/benchmark_VAE/README.md

 # pythae

-This library implements some of the most common (Variational) Autoencoder models.
-In particular it provides the possibility to perform benchmark experiments and comparisons by training the models with the same autoencoding neural network architecture.
+This library implements some of the most common (Variational) Autoencoder models under a unified implementation.
+In particular, it provides the possibility to perform benchmark experiments and comparisons by training the models with the same autoencoding neural network architecture.
 The feature *make your own autoencoder* allows you to train any of these models with your own data and own Encoder and Decoder neural networks.
+It integrates an experiment monitoring tool  [wandb](https://wandb.ai/) 🧪 and allows model sharing and loading from the [HuggingFace Hub](https://huggingface.co/models) 🤗 in a few lines of code.

 # Installation